ndjinga/SOLVERLAB/README.md

 | *SOLVERLAB* |

 </center>
 SOLVERLAB is a geometrical and numerical C++/Python library designed for numerical analysts who work on the discretisation of partial differential equations on general shapes and meshes and would rather focus on high-level scripting.
 The goal is to provide simple MATLAB style functions for the generation and manipulation of meshes, fields and matrices.
-The library originates from [CDMATH](http://cdmath.jimdo.com), a collaborative workgroup with the same name.
-It is based on the [MEDcoupling](https://docs.salome-platform.org/latest/dev/MEDCoupling/tutorial/index.html) C++/python library of the [SALOME](http://www.salome-platform.org/) project for the handling of meshes and fields, and on the C++ library [PETSC](https://www.mcs.anl.gov/petsc/) for the handling of matrices and linear solvers.
+The library is based on the [MEDcoupling](https://docs.salome-platform.org/latest/dev/MEDCoupling/tutorial/index.html) C++/python library of the [SALOME](http://www.salome-platform.org/) project for the handling of meshes and fields, and on the C++ library [PETSC](https://www.mcs.anl.gov/petsc/) for the handling of matrices and linear solvers.

 SOLVERLAB includes PDE systems arising from the modeling of nuclear reactor cores which involves fluid dynamics, heat and neutron diffusion as well as solid elasticity.
 It